noflo/noflo/README.md

     $ coffee ./examples/http/hello.coffee

 Then just point your browser to [http://localhost:8003/](http://localhost:8003/).
 Note that this example needs to have `connect` NPM package installed.
+Username is `user` and password is `pass`.

 ## Terminology